sunpy/ndcube/docs/introduction.rst

 -----------------------------

 During the rewrite the decision was taken to for ``NDCube`` not inherit the `astropy.nddata.NDArithmeticMixin` class.
-The primary reason for this is that the operations supported by this mixin are not coordinate aware, in the future of ``NDCube`` we would like to see operations such as add and subtract first check for aligned pixel grids.
+The primary reason for this is that the operations supported by this mixin are not coordinate aware.
+It is intended that in the future, ``NDCube`` will support operations such as add and subtract by first checking for aligned pixel grids.

 Visualization Changes